tomcoldham/Gym-Tutorial/README.md

 - Testing has been done to make sure the website looks good on all screen sizes, by using the device bar in devtools.
 - Text is easy to read and images have been resized on larger screen sizes to fit better.
 - The website is easy to use, navigate and provides clear instruction on what the content is.
-Content on pages has been seperated through lines or underlining headers to the reader has a clear idea of which part corresponds with what.
+- Content on pages has been seperated through lines or underlining headers so the reader has a clear idea of which part corresponds with what.
 - The form works and has the relevant requirements for example an @ must be used in the email.

 ### Validator Testing